bcwhite-code/brians-blueprints/self-building-spacex.md

 doesn't overfill.
 Then reduce the threshold slightly for the ice-water in order to lower its priority.

+Fix some defaults:

+* Change landing pad beside red warehouse chests to "(world) Home", substituting the name of the world.
+* Change the landing pad beside the green warehouse chest to "-Personal-".
+* Change the recycling rocket beside the plain warehouse chest to have a destination of Nauvis/Recycling and to "launch when cargo full".
+* Change the channel of the transmitter near the reactor to "(world)/Cannons".
+* Change the channel of the transmitter near the landing pads to "(world)/Home".
+* Merge chests (only once all chests and power poles have been placed).
+* Set the trains to "automatic" and put some rocket fuel in the back engines of the two reversible ones.

+Now finish configuring the [Off-World Supply](#off-world-supply).

 There are some add-on blueprints that merged later.
 The necessary build items will be included in the next rocket delivery.

 1. Personal Train: Local version of the Nauvis Home train.
 2. More Meteor Defense: In case you're truely paranoid about a meteor getting through on a world where they spawn biters.
+3. Solar Support: Applied to the power switch between the reactor and the main grid, it'll disconnect whenever an outside solar field is supplying significant power even at night.

+There are two bulk provider stations, one fluid and one item.

+The fluid one is configured to fetch and provide sulfulic acid (typically for mining purpores) if it's needed anywhere.
+This can be changed to any other fluid simply by changing the type everywhere around the station.

+Later on, if it's necessary to bring it material in significant quantities, they can be configured in the "bulk" combinator.
+Set the filters in the blue loaders from the red warehouse chests to match and all this will be made available via a rail provider station.

+The personal rocket allows flying around with a full load of cargo, making it available via logistics, and the re-loading a new rocket for the next destination.
+Enable it by setting the blue logistics chest feeding the assembler with a request for 20 _packed_ cargo rocket sections.
+Then drop a capsule into the silo whenever you're ready to leave; doing so will move all the items from the buffer warehouse into the new rocket.

 ### Home